fabioesantos/Dotfiles/README.md

 # Dotfiles

-The dotfiles used in my Gentoo Linux desktop. [dwm](https://github.com/fabioesantos/dwm) is my default window manager.
+The dotfiles used in my Gentoo Linux desktop.
+I use [dwm](https://github.com/fabioesantos/dwm) as my window manager.

 Fell free for use whatever you wish.